AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/rules/README.md

-This folder contains the sample gnatcheck rules file as well as the lkql subfolder which contains all non-standard rules implemented specifically for this coding standard.
+This folder contains the sample GNATcheck rules file as well as the lkql subfolder which contains all non-standard rules implemented specifically for this coding standard.
-All lkql files should be copied into the $CODEPEER_INSTALL/share/lkql folder before running gnatcheck.
+All lkql files should be copied into the $CODEPEER_INSTALL/share/lkql folder before running GNATcheck.